Skip to main content

 Journal Article

 7. Khambhati J, Engels M, Allard-Ratick M, Sandesara PB, Quyyumi AA, Sperling L (2018).
 Immunotherapy for the prevention of atherosclerotic cardiovascular disease: Promise and possibilities.
 Atherosclerosis, 276, 1-9.
-(Read full article)
+(Read full publication)

 Commentary